NikolaiAndrov/FreeSpinsGame/README.md

 Automatically check for missing packages during build in Visual Studio.
 3. Build solution.

-4. Configure the database in appsettings.json
+4. Provide database and other configurations in appsettings.json

 ```json
 {